 Our national newspaper recently published a front-page article whose headline is “New Zealand pupils struggling to speak”.
 The article starts by saying “Fewer children starting school can speak in sentences, prompting an investigation by education chiefs.”

 This article would not be so surprising if it were referring to the thousands of new immigrant children who arrive on our shores every year.
 However, the article points out that “the problem is among native English-speaking pupils”, hence the concern.

 How is it that children of 5 years of age cannot speak in sentences using their own native language?
 One reason put forth in the article is that children are using electronic devices and gadgets too much and that their parents are not talking to them enough.

 Given this reality, we at Kids Talk Media realise that ‘if you can’t beat them, then join them’.
-In other words, if electronic devices are here to stay then let’s use them in a way that will have a beneficial effect on children.
-In our business, that means encouraging children to speak in English.
-Which makes me think - maybe we should be offering ‘Sam and Mel’ to native New Zealand English-speaking children as well!
-J
+We encourage the use of devices in a way that will have a beneficial effect on children.
+In our business, that means encouraging them to speak in English.

 • Help your child with simple activities and, in doing so, have lots of conversational exchanges.